Pandora's box: Fixing the blame

 The etching by Sébastien Le Clerc that accompanied the poem in the book shows Pandora and Epimetheus seated on either side of a jar from which clouds of smoke emerge, carrying up the escaping evils.
-The lid of the jar is quite plainly in Epimetheus’ hand.
+The lid of the jar is quite plainly in Epimetheus' hand.
 Paolo Farinati, an earlier Venetian artist, was also responsible for a print which laid the blame on Epimetheus, depicting him as lifting the lid from the jar that Pandora is holding.
 Out of it boils a cloud which carries up a man and a dragon; between them they support a scroll reading "sero nimirum sapere caepit" (finding out too late), in reference to the meaning of Epimetheus' name in Greek.

-Another Venetian print, ascribed to Marco Angelo del Moro (active 1565 – 1586), is much more enigmatic.
-Usually titled "Pandora's Box, or The Sciences that Illuminate the Human Spirit", it portrays a woman in antique dress opening an ornate coffer from which spill books, manuscripts, snakes and bats.
+Another Venetian print, ascribed to Marco Angelo del Moro (active 1565–1586), is much more enigmatic.
+Usually titled "Pandora's Box, or The Sciences that Illuminate the Human Spirit", it portrays a woman in an antique dress opening an ornate coffer from which spills books, manuscripts, snakes and bats.
 By Pandora's side is a woman carrying a burning brand, while a horned figure flees in the opposite direction.
 Above is a curved vault painted with signs of the zodiac to which the sun-god Apollo is pointing, while opposite him another figure falls through the stars.
 Commentators ascribe different meanings to these symbols as contradictory as the contents of the chest.
 In one reading, the hand Pandora holds up to her face makes her the figure of Ignorance.
 Alternatively her eyes are protected because she is dazzled and the snakes crawling from the chest are ancient symbols of wisdom.
 Apollo, seated above, points to Aquarius, the zodiacal sign of January/February, which marks the "Ascent of the Sun" from the trough of winter.
 The falling figure opposite him may be identified either as Lucifer or as night fleeing before the dawn; in either case, the darkness of ignorance is about to be dispelled.
 The question remains whether the box thus opened will in the end be recognised as a blessing; whether the ambiguous nature of knowledge is either to help or to hurt.

 In later centuries the emphasis in art has generally been on the person of Pandora.
 With few exceptions, the box has appeared merely as her attribute.
 René Magritte's street scene of 1951, however, one of the few modern paintings to carry the title "Pandora's Box", is as enigmatic as were the Renaissance allegorical prints.